 Δ: % Change; Δ CC: % Change in constant currencies (€/\$ 1.18); Δ OG: % Organic growth.
-2018 restated for IFRS 16.

 Financial position

 Balance sheet

 Non-current assets, mainly consisting of goodwill and acquired identifiable intangible assets, increased modestly by €11 million to €6,299 million in 2019, mainly as a result of an increase in right-of-use assets due to a new real estate lease in New York, NY, partly offset by the amortization and impairment on intangible assets for the year being higher than net expenditures.